new482/api-assignment/README.md

 * Subject of the task cannot be blank.
 (It needs some detail to show what the task is about.)
 * Content of the task can be blank.
 * Status consists of only 'pending' or 'done', and it cannot be blank.
+* Only 'subject', 'content', 'status' can be persisted to the database.

 You can list all the routes by typing 'rails routes' in terminal.